putbullet/Algezy/README.md

 ## Installation

-To use this tool, you'll need to install the required Python packages.
+You'll need to install the required Python packages to use this tool.
 Follow these steps:

 1. **Clone the Repository:**